plengauer/bash-ai/README.md

 ```

 ```
-ubuntu@hostname:~$ bash-ai list all guilds that a discord bot is in by name, by using the discord API and filterning down to the guilds names. assume the discord api token is in a properties file at location /var/lib/philbot/environment.properties.backend, the file containing key value pairs separated by =, the key is DISCORD_API_TOKEN cat /var/lib/philbot/environment.properties.backend | grep DISCORD_API_TOKEN | cut -d'=' -f2 | xargs -I {} curl -H "Authorization: Bot {}" https://discord.com/api/v8/users/@me/guilds | jq -r '.[].name'
+ubuntu@hostname:~$ ai list all guilds that a discord bot is in by name, by using the discord API and filterning down to the guilds names. assume the discord api token is in a properties file at location /var/lib/philbot/environment.properties.backend, the file containing key value pairs separated by =, the key is DISCORD_API_TOKEN cat /var/lib/philbot/environment.properties.backend | grep DISCORD_API_TOKEN | cut -d'=' -f2 | xargs -I {} curl -H "Authorization: Bot {}" https://discord.com/api/v8/users/@me/guilds | jq -r '.[].name'
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
                                  Dload  Upload   Total   Spent    Left  Speed